mattyschell/cscl-subaddress-matched/README.md

 When Melissa addresses do match CSCL database addresses we perform a bulk update of CSCL subaddresses using the Melissa unit addresses.
 For one matched address, a Melissa unit address may:

 * Match an existing CSCL subaddress record.
 Keep these CSCL subaddresses.
 * Not match an existing CSCL subaddress record.
-Add these unit addresses.
+Add these subaddresses.

 Any remaining existing CSCL subaddresses that did not match Melissa subaddresses for the address should be deleted.